-Okay, this little book is currently raising a lot of eyebrows in the YA world.
+Damsel by Elana K. Arnold is currently raising a lot of eyebrows in the YA world.
 It’s marketed as YA and got two starred reviews from SLJ and Booklist.
+It was a Printz Award Nominee (2019).
 It’s a feminist retelling of Sleeping Beauty, and it contains triggers like rape, animal cruelty, and even bestiality.
 Yep.

 Warning: I’m not going to hold back with my terminology in this review.
 I can’t review this properly without just saying what I need to say.
 You’ve been warned…

 SOURCE: Brooklyn Public Library OverDrive

 When a king dies, his son must venture into the world, slay a dragon, and rescue a damsel.
 Only then can the prince prove himself worthy of becoming the new king.
 When Ama wakes in Prince Emory’s arms, she has no memory of her life before.
 Prince Emory tells her he has rescued her from a dragon, and now, she is destined to become his wife and queen.

 I’m not really sure how to review this, but I’m going to give it a try.
 This is one weird little book.
 It’s like a bad car accident that you can’t look away from.
 It made me so mad, but I read nearly all of it in one sitting.
 I can’t really say I liked it, but I can’t say I hated it, either.